WebAssembly/component-model/design/mvp/CanonicalABI.md

 situations where interleaving is not supported.
 However, this is generally worse for concurrency and thus producer toolchains should set `async` when possible.

+If `async` is set, `waitable-set.wait` can return the `TASK_CANCELLED` event indicating that the caller requested cancellation.
+If `async` is not set, this notification will be remembered and delivered at the next `async` call.

-`wait` can be called from a synchronously-lifted export so that even synchronous code can make concurrent import calls.
+`waitable-set.wait` can be called from a synchronously-lifted export so that even synchronous code can make concurrent import calls.
 In these synchronous cases, though, the automatic backpressure (applied by `Task.enter`) will ensure there is only ever at most once synchronously-lifted task executing in a component instance at a time.

 ### 🔀 `canon waitable-set.poll`